mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/hello-webhooks/_index.md

 ### Manifest

 `Hello, Webhooks!` is an HTTP app.
-It requests the *permissions* to act as a System Admin and Bot to access the Mattermost REST API.
-It also requests permissions to receive 3rd party webhook messages.
+It requests the *permissions* to act as a System Admin and bot to access the Mattermost REST API.
+It also requests permissions to receive third-party webhook messages.
 It binds itself to `/` commands.

 ```json
 {